 Household air pollution

 Almost three billion people worldwide continue to depend on solid fuels, including biomass fuels (wood, dung, agricultural residues) and coal, for their energy needs.
-Cooking and heating with solid fuels on open fires or traditional stoves results in high levels of indoor air pollution.
+Cooking and heating with solid fuels on open fires or traditional stoves results in high levels of household air pollution.
 Indoor smoke contains a range of health-damaging pollutants, such as small particles and carbon monoxide, and particulate pollution levels may be 20 times higher than accepted guideline values.